hairmare/adsy-trainings/kubernetes-workshop/6010_azure/modul_azure_6010_01_slides.md

 * For fans of a fully managed Stack from RedHat
 * Uses the same tooling also used by ACS/AKS

-### Y U NO SuSE CaaS Platform
+### Y U NO SuSE CAP

+* Fastest way to CloudFoundry PaaS on AKS
-* Contact your SuSe TAM and your Microsoft Account Manager
+* Contact your SuSe TAM and/or your Microsoft Account Manager

 ---